 4. Provide market access

 Palestinian craft producers have to navigate the economic blockade and closures in order to procure raw materials like thread and fabric.
-Sunbula is able to use our resources as a fair trade organization to move supplies across checkpoints and the Separation Wall and to get around the blockade.
+Sunbula is able to use our resources as a fair trade organization to help facilitate access to materials.

 SECURE TOOLS AND EQUIPMENT